GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 On the other hand, PADDING and PING frames are permitted in channel packets because they do not affect receiver-specific state.
 STREAM, RESET_STREAM, and DATAGRAM frames are permitted when they carry data scoped to the multicast channel.
-MC_ANNOUNCE, MC_JOIN, MC_INTEGRITY, MC_KEY, MC_LEAVE and MC_RETIRE frames are permitted as they act as control frames for the channel itself.
+MC_ANNOUNCE, MC_INTEGRITY, MC_KEY and MC_RETIRE frames are permitted because they operate on multicast channel state independently of any individual associated unicast connection.

+MC_JOIN and MC_LEAVE are not permitted in channel packets because their semantics depend on state specific to an individual associated connection, including MC_LIMITS and MC_STATE sequence numbers.

 # Implementation and Operational Considerations